mike-gimelfarb/deep-successor-features-for-transfer/README.md

 # successor-features-for-transfer
-A reusable framework for successor features (SF) for transfer in deep reinforcement learning using keras.
+A reusable framework for successor features (SF) for transfer in (deep) reinforcement learning using keras, and based on [1].

 Currently supports:
 - tabular SF representations for discrete environments, based on an efficient hash table representation